Performing CommServe Database Maintenance Using the DBMaintenance Utility

-Note: You can run DBMaintenance with CommServe services running, but there is a possibility of this interfering with Commvault operations when indexes are huge and heavily fragmented.
+Note: You can run DBMaintenance with CommServe services running, but there is a possibility that Commvault operations could fail when indexes are large and heavily fragmented (due to database tables being locked during the maintenance process).
+You can reduce the likelihood of failed operations if you run DBMaitenance at a time when there is less activity in your environment.
 If you consistently see lock timeouts in the Commvault logs, run DBMaintenance with the services stopped.

 - recommended - Check the database for inconsistencies and reindex the tables which are the largest and most often accessed/modified.
 A database shrink is not performed.

-Run the recommended maintenance regularly to reduce index fragmentation and minimize deadlocks.
-CommServe services do not need to be stopped.
+Run the recommended maintenance once in every 4-6 weeks to reduce index fragmentation and minimize deadlocks.
+Do not stop the CommServe services.

 When you are performing recommended database maintenance, the reindexing is performed based on the fragmentation level of a table.